srikantpatnaik/gnu-linux.org/content/vimino-vim-and-arduino-command-line.rst

 |

-If you're an arduino folk who has no regards for the Java IDE, then upgrade your life now.
+If you are an arduino folk who has no regards for the Java IDE, then upgrade your life now.

 Benifits with vimino (Vim + ino)